| Commonly

 are humorous and will contain some exaggerations.
 If you are

-seeking something that "makes me look good", you should probably choose
+seeking something that "makes me/him/her look good", you should

 a portrait.
 While I don't usually draw wildly exaggerated or